cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14-3.md

   - /and@@starplayer132
 ---

+This method will not work on A14 devices such as the iPhone 12.
+{:.notice--warning}

 ## Required Reading

 While iOS firmware version 14.3 is unsigned, it's still possible to update to it from a lower firmware version.
 However, this method will **expire on April 26th, 2021**.